Ivan087/FYP_fda/README.md

 ##  Functional Deep Learning With Application to Forecasting Precipitation in Macau
- Athesis submitted in fulfillment of the requirements for the degree of Bechelor of Mathematics in the
+ A thesis submitted in fulfillment of the requirements for the degree of Bechelor of Mathematics in the
- Department of Mathematics
+ Department of Mathematics,
- Faculty of Science and Technology
+ Faculty of Science and Technology,
  University of Macau

 Essay report refers to link[https://github.com/Ivan087/FYP_fda/blob/main/thesis/Functional%20Deep%20Learning%20With%20Application%20to%20Forecasting%20Precipitation%20in%20Macau.pdf]